-The wicked shall be pierced through for their pride and evil commandment breaking.
+The wicked shall be pierced through for their pride and compromising with the Word of God.

 20:25 It is drawn, and cometh out of the body; yea, the glittering sword cometh out of his gall: terrors are upon him.

-An uncontrolled unstoppable fire (not bellowed in a forge), shall sweep over the wicked.
+An uncontrolled unstoppable fire, shall sweep over the wicked.
 The wicked who still live shall suffer much.

 20:26 All darkness shall be hid in his secret places: a fire not blown shall consume him; it shall go ill with him that is left in his tabernacle [body] .

-Almighty God shall judge us for iniquity and lukewarmness for his commandments.
-Christ shall cast those not burning with zeal for his commandments: Out of his body and into great affliction in the hope that they will repent; for we have been judged and found lacking in the loyalty of Job!
+Almighty God shall judge us for iniquity and lukewarmness to live by his Word.
+Christ shall cast those not burning with zeal for his commandments out of his body and into great affliction in the hope that we will repent; for we have been judged and found lacking in the loyalty of Job!

 Revelation 3:14 And unto the angel of the church of the Laodiceans write; These things saith the Amen, the faithful and true witness, the beginning of the creation of God;

-Laodicea is HOT for their traditions, leaders and organizations; and COLD, devoid of zeal, for practical obedience to God’s commandments; this mixture results in lukewarmness before Christ.
+Laodicea is HOT for their traditions, leaders and organizations; and COLD, devoid of zeal, for practical obedience to God’s Word; this mixture results in lukewarmness before Christ.

 3:15 I know thy works, that thou art neither cold nor hot: I would thou wert cold or hot.